 VISIONS Contemporary Ballet, established in 2007 under the direction of Ranardo-Domeico Grays, is an innovative contemporary ballet company, exuding strength and passion in every piece.
 Choreographically VISIONS' repertoire transcends any one culture.
 It relays universal messages of the human experience and can be enjoyed by audiences of any age.
-The company has performed in New York, Michigan, Virginia, and South Carolina.
-VISIONS has been presented by The Harlem Arts Festival 2017; Thelma Hill Performing Arts Center in the Souls of Our Feet People of Color Dance Festival/Dancing the Single Life and PEEKS/Works in Progress; Dixon Place in Under Exposed and Moving Men; Green Space in Fertile Ground; The Wassaic Project Summer Festival, American Cancer Society/Making Strides Walk in the Events Ceremony at The Bandshell in Central Park, New York City in 2011, 2012, 2013, and 2016; Bronx Academy of Arts and Dance in Blaktino Performance Series, Boogie Down Dance Series, and Out Like That! in 2009, 2010, 2011, 2012, 2013, and 2014; The Field/Lower Manhattan Cultural Council/Harlem Arts Alliance in the Uptown/Downtown Work-in-Progress performance development program at the Dance Theatre of Harlem and the Chen Dance Center; Forward Motion Theater as part of the Long Island City Arts Open Festival in Re:Vision; The Field and Abrons Arts in the Fall Fielday Performance at Abrons Arts Center Henry Street Settlement; and Town Sports International as special guest in New York Sports Clubs' Best Dance Crew Showcase at Harlem Stage/Aaron Davis Hall.
+The company has performed in New York and Michigan.
+The company recently presented VISIONS Contemporary Healing Works II at The Theatre at The Riverside Church.
+In 2017 VISIONS Contemporary Ballet 10-Year Anniversary Performance: Healing Works! was presented at Dixon Place.
+VISIONS has been presented by The Harlem Arts Festival in 2017; Thelma Hill Performing Arts Center in the Souls of Our Feet People of Color Dance Festival/Dancing the Single Life and PEEKS/Works in Progress; Dixon Place in Fast Forward, Under Exposed and Moving Men; Green Space in Fertile Ground; The Wassaic Project Summer Festival, American Cancer Society/Making Strides Walk in the Events Ceremony at The Bandshell in Central Park, New York City in 2018, 2017, 2016, 2013, 2012, and 2011; Bronx Academy of Arts and Dance in Blaktino Performance Series, Boogie Down Dance Series, and Out Like That! in 2014, 2013, 2012, 2011, 2010 and 2009; The Field/Lower Manhattan Cultural Council/Harlem Arts Alliance in the Uptown/Downtown Work-in-Progress performance development program at the Dance Theatre of Harlem and the Chen Dance Center; Forward Motion Theater as part of the Long Island City Arts Open Festival in Re:Vision; The Field and Abrons Arts in the Fall Fielday Performance at Abrons Arts Center Henry Street Settlement; and Town Sports International as special guest in New York Sports Clubs' Best Dance Crew Showcase at Harlem Stage/Aaron Davis Hall.
 VISIONS presented two evenings of original works in In Remembrance, dedicated to the lives lost and survivors of 9/11, at the Roy Arias Theater.
 VISIONS has collaborated with Blue Muse Dance in a presentation by The Flea Theater in Dance Conversations, in the Emo Project at Chashama and in a co-production of Reach at the Producers Club.
-VISIONS has also collaborated with Vangeline Theater, Damon White/Studio Green Penguin, Mikhail Torich.
+VISIONS has also collaborated with Vangeline Theater, Damon White/Studio Green Penguin and Mikhail Torich.
 In addition VISIONS has performed at Tribeca Performing Arts Center, the Kabbalah Center, and other NYC venues.

 Ranardo-Domeico Grays (Founder/Artistic Director), native of Detroit, is an alumnus of The Juilliard School, California Institute of the Arts (BFA), the Alvin Ailey School and Interlochen Arts Academy.
-He has performed with Sensedance, Rebecca Kelly Ballet, Urban Wash Dance Company, the La Toya Jackson Tour, Garth Fagan, Zack Morris, and Celebrity Cruises, throughout the United States, Canada, the Caribbean and Europe.
-He is a member of SAG/AFTRA, AEA, and has acted in film (Slow Jam King, Shortcut to Happiness and State Property 2) and television (Law & Order, Gossip Girl, Canterbury’s Law and The Nanny), and was choreographer/co-host of VH-1’s Rock of Ages.
-He also was assistant choreographer in the Off Broadway musical, Hitgirls.
-He taught Master Class workshops in Contemporary Ballet at Marygrove College; Chicago, Sweet Charity and A Chorus Line workshops at New York Sports Clubs; Urban Fusion at Equinox and Ripley Grier Studios; and Afro-Latin-Funk at American Express' NY Corporate headquarters.
+He has studied choreography under Betsy Schulberg and Doris Rudko.
+He has performed with Sensedance, Rebecca Kelly Ballet, Urban Wash Dance Company, the La Toya Jackson Tour, Garth Fagan, Zach Morris, and Celebrity Cruises, throughout the United States, Canada, the Caribbean and Europe.
+He has danced and choreographed for various artists and was choreographer/co-host of VH-1’s Rock of Ages.
+He also was assistant choreographer for Hitgirls, an off Broadway musical.
+He is a member of SAG/AFTRA, AEA, and has acted in film and has done voice-overs.
+He has been a dance panelist and taught Master Class workshops in Contemporary Ballet at Marygrove College; Chicago, Sweet Charity and A Chorus Line workshops at New York Sports Clubs; Urban Fusion at Equinox and Ripley Grier Studios; and Afro-Latin-Funk at American Express' NY Corporate headquarters.
 As Dance Director of Morris High School, he staged/choreographed Bye Bye Birdie, West Side Story and Little Shop of Horrors.
-He was a panelist in “Queer Butoh – Transcending the Identity of Sex” presented by Howl Arts, the NY Butoh Institute and Vangeline Theater.
-Ranardo is a brain cancer survivor! https://www.visionscontemporary.com/new-page-5/
+Ranardo is a brain cancer survivor!

-Alexandria Amstutz (Company Dancer) joined VISIONS in 2016.
+Alexandria Amstutz (Company Dancer/Rehearsal Assistant) joined VISIONS in 2016 and is very excited to be in her fourth season with the company.
 Originally from Shelby, Ohio, Alexandria began dancing at the age of four.
-She has trained at many schools, including The Ailey School, Dance Theater of Harlem, and American Ballet Theater.
-She is a cum laude College Honors Program graduate of Marymount Manhattan College, holding a Bachelors of Fine Arts degree in dance with a ballet concentration.
-While at MMC, she performed works by Paul Taylor, Murray Louis, Al Blackstone, and Tito del Saz, among others.
-In addition to dancing with VISIONS, she dances for other companies, such as Bloodline Dance Theater and Community Dance Project NYC, and is a Children’s Dance teacher at the 92Y Harkness Dance Center. alexandriaamstutz.wix.com/dance
+She has trained at The Ailey School, Dance Theatre of Harlem, and American Ballet Theatre.
+She is a cum laude College Honors Program graduate of Marymount Manhattan College, holding a Bachelors of Fine Arts degree in Dance with a Ballet concentration.
+While at MMC she performed works by Paul Taylor, Murray Louis, Al Blackstone, and Tito del Saz, among others.
+She has also appeared as a model for Nude Barre and on screen in Black Girls Rock!
+She is a freelance dancer for multiple companies, including Bryce Dance Company, where she is the Rehearsal Director. alexandriaamstutz.wix.com/dance

 Rebekah J. Kennedy (Special Guest Artist) was born and raised in New York City.
 She joined VISIONS in 2007 and is a founding company member.
 She holds an MFA in Dance (Choreography) from the University of North Carolina at Greensboro and a BS in Dance and Theatre from Skidmore College.
 She is also Artistic Director and choreographer of Urban Wash Dance Company.
 She has choreographed for and performed in various projects throughout the eastern United States, including Spiegel Tent, International Dance Festival at DiCapo Opera Theater, Joyce SoHo, Monkey Town, Dance New Amsterdam, Dancers Responding to AIDS Remember Project at St. Mark's Church, and additional venues http://www.urbanwash.org/